Inverter for home is useful for generating a high AC supply from storage batteries.

 Many of the first installations of green energy alternatives in corporate SA were driven by environmental or social considerations, but uncertainty of supply and rapidly rising tariffs have made off-grid solutions more appealing than ever before.

 My advice is not to go less than 2kW with your inverter for home, and 3000W of PV panels.
 The more top notch batteries you purchase, the longer they will last.
 We had 8 x 200Ah batteries.
 I would have liked to have had more, but at around $500 apiece one does think twice before adding extra.

 I am now considering for the first time going off the grid, with lithium-ion batteries.
 A utility spike of 431V caused immeasurable damage down our street, provoking this new direction.
 Instead we have settled for a prepaid meter that can be switched off most of the time protecting us against surges.

 After the batteries the inverter for home is the next most expensive item; actually on a par with the PV panels on the roof.
 Make sure you include a knifeblade fuse to protect yourself.

 The other moderately expensive item on the agenda, after the inverter for home, is your solar charge controller, or MPPT.
-It increases the efficiency of PV panels by up to 35%.
+It increases the efficiency of PV by up to 35-percent.
 Once again, I recommend purchasing a larger device than you expect to use, unless you are absolutely certain you are not going to add more panels.

 930W/ 48V = 19.4A.

 Recent unexpected rains have filled our underground reservoir, but done nothing for the dams that supply the utilities.
-We have plenty of electricity and water but our neighbours are in dire straights; that's the beauty of permaculture.
+We have plenty of electricity and water but our neighbours are in dire-straights; that is the beauty of permaculture.

-Here are the three extra west facing panels for collecting the late summer sun.
+Here are the three extra west-facing panels for collecting the late summer sun.
 Attention needs to be paid to their placement near chimneys but my experience is that shadows on PV panels have less of a deleterious effect than expected.